llvm-doe-org/llvm-project/clang/test/OpenACC/diagnostics/routine-cxx-funcs/README.md

 ## FIXME: Inheriting Constructors

-FIXME: An inheriting construct is a constructor created by a declaration like `using MyBaseClass::MyBaseClass;`.
+An inheriting construct is a constructor created by a declaration like `using MyBaseClass::MyBaseClass;`.
 For some reason, Clang doesn't build an inheriting constructor and mark the functions it uses until it is actually called.
 However, some uses within it (e.g., its call to the base class